coreos/rpm-ostree/docs/container.md

 Use this to switch to booting from a container image:

 ```
-$ rpm-ostree rebase --experimental ostree-unverified-registry:quay.io/cgwalters/fcos
+$ rpm-ostree rebase --experimental ostree-unverified-registry:quay.io/coreos-assembler/fcos:testing-devel
 ```

-In the near future, the idea is to push an official container image as e.g.
+In the near future, we hope to push this more officially to `quay.io/fedora/coreos:stable`.
-`quay.io/fedora/coreos:stable`.

 However, this model would just be using Docker/OCI transport "on the wire" for content that already exists today.
 This would aid things like mirroring